Impossible Foods has landed. Here’s where to grab a bite in Singapore

 Chefs at these restaurants professed their surprise at the vegan protein, comparing the texture, look and taste to that of ground beef.
 Some are even convinced enough to add them into signature dishes.

 But, the final verdict lies on the diner’s tastebuds.
-Impossible is available to restaurants only at the moment.
+Impossible Foods in Singapore is available to restaurants only at the moment.
 If you’re curious, head down to these places for a bite.
 Come hungry and have a little faith, we promise you won’t feel the need to satiate your meat cravings at the nearest McDonald’s.

 Park Bench Deli is no stranger to vegetarian sandwiches, having dabbled with pulled jackfruit and fried chickpea patties.
 With Impossible, it goes one step further with its current menu.
 The popular Patty Melt sandwich is now replaced with the Impossible Patty Melt.
 Instead of the usual beef patty, the new Melt goes for an Impossible version with the usual toppings of caramelised onions, pickles and cheese.